Study reveals that banning smartphones at school improves sleep and mood

 Australia has become the first country in the world to pass

-a bill banning the use of social media by people under the age of 16 in November 2024, and efforts to protect young people from the negative effects of smartphones are attracting global attention.
-A team of psychologists from the University of York in the UK tested a group of first-year junior high school students to see how banning smartphone use actually affects the brain, including sleep, health, and cognition.
-As a result, the team of researchers reported that they found that school-led smartphone bans have a positive effect on sleep and mood.
+a bill banning social media use by those under the age of 16 in November 2024, drawing global attention to efforts to protect young people from the harmful effects of smartphones.
+A team of psychologists from the University of York in the UK tested the actual effects of banning smartphone use on the brain, including sleep, health, and cognition, on a group of first-year junior high school students.
+The researchers reported that they found that school-led smartphone bans had a positive effect on sleep and mood.

 School smartphone ban results in better sleep and improved mo - News and events, University of York